Chapter 25 : Carry That Weight

 Mandy and I looked at each other over Althea’s head.
 “Okay,” I said, and we stood up; I felt bad about leaving her there by the tree, but there was nothing else we could do for her.
 If she needed to be alone, we’d let her.
 I just hoped she’d stop pushing everyone away eventually.

 No one was going to make it out of this war without losing someone.
 Everyone had already been touched by the war and lost people in some way.
 I had lost my family – not because anyone had died, but because the war had split us apart, putting us on opposing sides.
-I didn’t think I was likely to speak with any of them again, even when the war was over.
+It could be a long time before I spoke with any of them again.
 How much more would we have to lose before it was over?
 What would happen after we left Hogwarts forever at the end of the year?

 A/N: Sorry that chapter was so long - it just kept writing itself and wouldn't stop!
 Also, I do not own the song "Carry That Weight" by the Beatles, or the book Charlotte's Web by E. B. White.